 You must submit your CLRM certification paper within one year of your completion of the core Academy programs.
 If it has been more than one year since you completed the core Academy programs, you must retake the Foundation Of Labor Relations core Academy in order to be eligible to submit your CLRM certification paper.
 (Although CALPELRA had been requiring individuals to submit their CLRM certification paper within six months of full completion of the core Academy programs, because of the increased interest in the certification process, CALPELRA has extended that time to one year.)

-To begin the process of writing your CLRM certification paper and earning your CLRM designation, please download and review the documents noted above: CALPELRA's Master (CLRM) Certification Paper Guidelines and Organizing Your CLRM Certification Paper: A Guide.
-After you have reviewed both documents carefully, please contact email@example.com.
+To begin the process of writing your CLRM certification paper and earning your CLRM designation, please download and review the document noted above: CALPELRA's Labor Relations Academy Master (CLRM) Certification Paper Guidelines.
+After you have reviewed this document carefully, please contact email@example.com.

 Your CLRM certificate will be sent to you following acceptance of your final CLRM certification paper.
 Also, a description of your final paper may be featured in a CALPELRA bulletin, and you will be honored during a general session at CALPELRA's Annual Conference.

 Don't pass up this opportunity to join your professional colleagues in California in adding this valuable certification to your resume.
 This minimal investment will benefit you, your employer, your elected officials, and the taxpayers of California.